 This is a hard working animal with charming and youthful appearance.

 In general, the Border Terrier has qualities, thanks to which, without making any special effort, he occupies a special place in the diverse family of terriers.

 Today these charming dogs are still actively used for what they were created - fox hunting.

 Yet today this border terrier is not only a hunter.
 Thanks to his remarkable abilities - soft temperament, sharp-witted and easy going character - he easily becomes a beautiful athlete in agility, participate in exhibitions and is a very nice and energetic pet!

 Border terriers have very good health and aren't prone to any typical diseases.
 Their owners enjoy the longevity of the breed - from 15 to 18 years.
-So if you already chose a Border Terrier among so other puppies for sale, you should know that it will be a long mutual love.
+So if you already chose a Border Terrier among so many puppies for sale, you should know that it will be a long mutual love.

 Grooming and care

 The small size (height at withers 28 to 31 cm and a weight of 5 to 7 kg), friendliness and excellent health make this terrier a desirable friend of all family members.
 He is suitable for dog lovers who like long walks in the woods and fields.